 This New York super fudge chunk ice cream is easy to make at home.
 It combines three (yes, THREE) types of chocolate, pecans, walnuts, and chocolate-covered almonds and everyday ingredients and tastes just like Ben & Jerry’s.

-Sure, you could just go to the store and purchase a few pints of New York Super Fudge Chunk at the store rather than make it from scratch.
-But where’s the satisfaction in that?
-(And if you find a tremendous amount of satisfaction in that, let us put it this way, what if you have a craving for New York Super Fudge Chunk and it’s out of stock–and you know this because you checked every frost-covered pint in the freezer case to make certain!
+Sure, you could simply grab a few pints of New York Super Fudge Chunk at the store rather than make it from scratch.
+But where’s the satisfaction in that?!
+(And if you do actually find a tremendous amount of satisfaction in that, think about those times when you’re a craving for New York Super Fudge Chunk and it’s out of stock–and you know this because you checked every frost-covered pint in the freezer case to make certain!
 We’ve all been there.
 Consider this recipe your hack for those situations.)–David Leite

 - 1/4 cup coarsely chopped white chocolate

 - 1/4 cup coarsely chopped semisweet chocolate

 - 1 teaspoon vanilla extract

 - In a bowl, toss together the coarsely chopped chocolates, pecans, walnuts, and chocolate-covered almonds.
 Tuck it in the freezer.

 - Warm the unsweetened chocolate in the top of a double boiler over hot, not boiling, water, until melted or warm it in a bowl in the microwave on 50% for about 1 minute or longer, as needed.